MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 ### Central Authority Metadata (for OAR, OAG, and OAA)

 The `Central Authority` will need metadata of its own, note the `urn:oid` format used here is based upon the LDAP schema defined above for the `osirisKeyThumbprint` attribute.  **Please Note** The EntityID/Issuer string format is the `urn:oid:1.3.5.1.3.1.17128.313.1.1:` prefix followed by the [jwk thumbprint](https://tools.ietf.org/html/rfc7638) of the current _signing_ key.
-Safeguards are in place, for example calling `osiris_key_thumbprint` on an encryption certificate object will throw a fatal error, but
+Safeguards are in place, for example calling `osiris_key_thumbprint` on an encryption certificate object will throw a fatal error.
+A more durable way to keep track of issuers may be a randomly generated UUID/common name for the `Central Authority` or the
+`Resource Authority`.

 ```
 {
-    "issuer": "urn:oid:1.3.5.1.3.1.17128.313.1.1:wc5Zzs8nMYHfJnXvMAm89-JwlACdv1vhV9n9O7KFmCE",
+    "issuer": "urn:oid:1.3.5.1.3.1.17128.313.1.2:4A3348F3-40F7-4923-8D42-65666C6592A8",
     "grant_endpoint": "https://comanage.osris.org/oakd/oag/",
     "token_endpoint": "https://comanage.osris.org/oakd/oat/",
     "jwks_uri": "https://comanage.osris.org/oakd/jwks.json",